 No doubt about it – if you get a Scottie, you can expect to be stopped regularly by people admiring your dog.
-As famous as the breed is, there aren’t that many Scotties in circulation.
+Many people know about the breed, but rarely see one in person.
 Thus, when people see a Scottie, curiosity often inspires them to strike up a conversation.
-Not many people know what it’s like to own one of these handsome, feisty, and quirky little dogs.

-Scotties are highly intelligent, but also hard-headed and often difficult to train.
-They can be bossy or downright confrontational with other dogs, and aren’t as tolerant of children as other terrier breeds.
+Scotties are sensitive and highly intelligent, but also hard-headed and often difficult to train.
+They can be bossy or downright confrontational with other dogs, and aren’t as tolerant of children as other dog breeds.

 Health Problems & Life Expectancy

 The life span of a Scottie generally ranges 12-15 years.
 That’s just an average, though.
 Many Scotties live past the upper end of that range (and sadly, some don’t reach the lower end).

 Like all purebred dogs, Scottish Terriers are prone to a long list of hereditary health problems.
 Some serious issues to watch out for include von Willebrand’s disease (a bleeding disorder), Cushing’s Syndrome, and some forms of cancer.
 Bladder cancer in particular seems to be much more common in Scotties than in other breeds.